tfabris/BlueGigaEmpeg/README.txt

 When reassembling the BlueGigaEmpeg enclosure, make sure to align the small notch in one end of the lid with the tuner module connector.
-The notch is there to make room for the keeper tab on the tuner module connector.
-And be careful not to over-tighten the screws.
+The notch is there to make room for the release tab on the tuner module connector.
+And be careful not to overtighten the screws.

 ------------------------------------------------------------------------------